callumrollo/adcp-glider-guide/README.md

 ### Contents of this repo

 - Unofficial manual for testing and operating the AD2CP glider (mardown and pdf versions in `manual`).
-Or read it in a wepage here
+Or read it on github [here](https://github.com/callumrollo/adcp-glider-guide/blob/main/manual/adcp-glider-manual.pdf)
 - Links to Nortek manuals and software for the Signature 1000 instrument on which the glider AD2CP is based (in the manual)
 - Bash and python scripts for interpreting the data quality snippet files returned by the glider (in `tele_file_parsers`)